Jhaverilal K. Dholakia

+Early life and education

 He was born in 1886 to Kalayan Rai Dholakia at Bhuj He was born in a Nagar community.
 Dholakia was educated in Vernacular and English at Alfred High School, Bhuj and passed Matriculation Examination in 1903 from the University of Bombay.

+Career

 After passing Matriculation and also a Revenue Department Examinations from Bombay, Dholakia came to Calcutta in 1904 and worked in accounts department and later in the foreign correspondence section of Gokuldas Hansraj, a rice and general merchants from Bhatia community from Kutch owning rice mills at various centres and shipping rice overseas.

 The major change in his career came when he was transferred to the collieries of another Bhatia industrialist, Trikamji Jiwandas in the beginning of 1905 and was posted at Balihari Colliery near Jharia.
+The colliery was joint venture between Trikamji, Gova Petha & Khora Ramji.
 Later, he obtained Colliery Manager's second class certificate of competency in 1908 and subsequently the first class certificate of competency in managing mines in 1917.
 He got a degree of mining engineer in 1921.